google-deepmind/trfl/docs/trfl.md

 * `ValueError`: If `q_max` doesn't depend on `a_max` or if `dqda_clipping <= 0`.

+### [`epsilon_greedy(action_values, epsilon)`](https://github.com/deepmind/trfl/blob/master/trfl/policy_ops.py?l=28)<!-- RULE: epsilon_greedy .code-reference -->

+Computes an epsilon-greedy distribution over actions.

+This returns a categorical distribution over a discrete action space.
+It is assumed that the trailing dimension of `action_values` is of length A, i.e. the number of actions.
+It is also assumed that actions are 0-indexed.

+This policy does the following:

+- With probability 1 - epsilon, take the action corresponding to the highest action value, breaking ties uniformly at random.
+- With probability epsilon, take an action uniformly at random.

+##### Args:

+* `action_values`: A Tensor of action values with any rank >= 1 and dtype float.
+    Shape can be flat ([A]), batched ([B, A]), a batch of sequences ([T, B, A]), and so on.
+* `epsilon`: A scalar Tensor (or Python float) with value between 0 and 1.

+##### Returns:

+* `policy`: tfp.distributions.Categorical distribution representing the policy.

 ### [`generalized_lambda_returns(rewards, pcontinues, values, bootstrap_value, lambda_=1, name='generalized_lambda_returns')`](https://github.com/deepmind/trfl/blob/master/trfl/value_ops.py?l=75)<!-- RULE: generalized_lambda_returns .code-reference -->

 Computes lambda-returns along a batch of (chunks of) trajectories.